m-Py/jExp/README.md

 **major**
 - fix bug that causes experiment canvas height larger than window height
 - i reduced size by 30px, but there must be a better way
+- remove listening property; instead: response listening is always conducted, but storing response data is optional

 1. data storage client side
   2. add save() method to experiment object.
 Arguments are stimulus properties (e.g. RT).
 Returns a object containing the saved properties.
 Must be convertable to Json